Exchange Hub

 Sponsor a Brick Club and Support Cambridgeshire Children to Thrive

-If you’re a Cambridgeshire business with a big heart for inclusion, sponsoring a Play Included Brick Club in a local school is a powerful way to make a difference.
-We are aiming to deliver Brick Clubs for free in 100 local schools in Cambridgeshire.
-Sponsorship funds teacher training, LEGO bricks, and the resources needed to unlock every child’s growth through play.
-Brick Clubs are ideal spaces for all young people to thrive – whether they’re neurodivergent, facing mental health challenges or are in need of support for a different reason.
-These sessions are designed to boost social confidence, encourage teamwork and develop stronger communication skills – and children love them!
-We are looking for Corporate Sponsors to bring Brick Clubs to more children.
-Get in touch if you would like to find out more!
+If you’re a Cambridgeshire business with a strong commitment to inclusion, sponsoring a Play Included Brick Club in a local school is a powerful way to make a difference.
+We plan to deliver Brick Clubs for free in 100 local schools across Cambridgeshire.
+Brick Clubs are inclusive spaces where all young people can thrive—whether they are neurodivergent, facing mental health challenges, or in need of additional support for any reason.
+We are seeking corporate sponsors to help bring Brick Clubs to more children.

 -